KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/2_functions.md

 ## The Stack in Assembly

-To be able to write the above sequence in Assembly, we actually find we need a new syntax.
+To be able to write the above sequence in Assembly, we actually need a new syntax.
 This is because we need to read the stack pointer's value (at 0x82) and then use the value itself (example 0x501) as an address!
 We weren't able to do this before, except when it was implied in the instruction's way of working (for example, JMP does work like this implicitly!).
 If we want to do this for other instructions as well however (for example ADDi), we need some way to indicate that the read value should be treated as an address instead of an immediate.
 For this, we'll take inspiration from C's pointers:

 {{% notice bignote %}}